Malikibrahimalikhan0/Wildfire-Ignition-risk-Practicum/README.md

 ---

-## Interactive Dashboard

-The final output includes an interactive dashboard for visualizing wildfire risk across Colorado.

-Features:
+The final model outputs are transformed into a filtered dataset containing top-risk locations.

+Steps:
-- Daily risk visualization
+- Generate risk scores using trained model
+- Select top N high-risk locations per day
-- Top 5%, 10%, 20% high-risk areas
+- Assign risk tiers (Top 5%, 10%, 20%)
-- Spatial and temporal exploration
+- Export dataset for visualization

+This dataset is used in the interactive dashboard.

 **Live Demo:**
 https://meek-fairy-c16886.netlify.app/